Calvin-Kuo/calvinkuo/src/data/about.md

 - At 20, I learned about resiliency when faced with rejection.
 I interned as a software engineer for Johnson & Johnson and Huawei where I strengthened my understanding about cloud architecture.

 - At 21, I was selected to be a Computer Science instructor and taught my first university course.
-I also completed an internship with AT&T's Technology Development Program as a Technical Product Manager.
+I also completed an internship with AT&T's Technology Development Program as a Product Manager working on FirstNet Public Safety.
 This year I learned how to develop Augmented Reality (AR) and Virtual Reality (VR) applications.

 - At 22, I graduated from Rutgers University with a Bachelor of Science in Computer Science.
-I joined AT&T as a Technical Product Manager as part of their Cloud Architecture team.
+I joined AT&T as a Product Manager working on Cloud Infrastructure.

 - At 23, while working full-time, I began pursuing my Master of Engineering degree at Cornell University.
-I was also promoted to Senior Technical Product Manager at AT&T within the Enterprise Advertising Data team.
+I was also promoted to Senior Product Manager at AT&T working on Xandr's Ads Data Platform.

 - At 24, I filed my first patent with the U.S. Patent Office.
-After proven results and leadership recognition for my impact, I was promoted to Senior System Engineering Manager at AT&T working within the Data Artificial Intelligence team.
+After proven results and leadership recognition for my impact, I took on more ownership as a Senior Product Manager at AT&T working on Data & AI products (iQ Insights).

 - At 26, after years of strategic investing and diligent personal finance, I officially surpassed a net worth of $1 million and became a millionaire.
 I continue to stengthen my financial competencies in areas such as real estate and crypto.

+- At 27, I was awarded my first US Patent (US 12,272,174).

-- At 27, well... this year is still being written...
+- At 28, well... this year is still being written...

 Ask me in person for other stories that I am hesitant to share with the Internet.

-# I enjoy...
+# I Enjoy...

 - Investing and Trading Stocks
 - Personal Finance and Credit Cards